 6. Scheduled & Real-Time Tweets

-Platforms such as Hootsuite or Tweekdeck are perfect for scheduling tweets to go out at peak times of the day.
+Platforms such as Hootsuite or Tweetdeck are perfect for scheduling tweets to go out at peak times of the day.

-However, it is also important to be posting in the moment, as this is technically the point of social media, right?
+However, it is also essential to post at the moment, as this is technically the point of social media, right?

-Unplanned events, birthdays and exciting things that happen around the office are prefect for spontaneous tweeting.
+Unplanned events, birthdays, and exciting office events are perfect for automatic tweeting.

-Its posts like these that will create interesting content for your followers to engage with.
-You are basically giving them a backstage pass to your brand.
+Posts like these will create exciting content for your followers to engage with.
+You are giving them a backstage pass to your brand.

-Another thing that is great to include in your editorial calendar is causal non-official events such as national puppy day, international grilled cheese day, national siblings day, and so on.
+Another great thing to include in your editorial calendar is causal non-official events such as national puppy day, international grilled cheese day, national siblings day, and so on.

-You don’t need to post about them all, just the ones that are relevant to your brand.
+You don’t need to post about them, just the relevant ones to your brand.

 7. Create Twitter Polls

 This is a great way to start a conversation!
-You can create polls that are strategic to your brand or as a means of engagement.
+You can create strategic polls for your brand or as a means of engagement.

 Regardless, this is a fun way for your followers to engage and relate to your brand.